Ko3ch/Wallpapers/README.md

 - Copy a link to the photo to share with your friends.
 - View photos based on the location they were taken.

-Guest-Admin, adds images to site
+Guest-Admin, adds images to site, https://wallpaper-gala.herokuapp.com/admin

 - user - Guest
 - password - dmaW9SeSpEh5GKn